mmikowski/powercss/README.md

   // End Add vsheets
 ```

-Selectors are defined in a list because their order is important
-in CSS.
-PowerCSS records the **vsheet** definition, but it doesn't
-compile it to CSS yet - that comes later.
-Now that we have two
-**vsheets**, let's use them in a virtual **cascade**.
+Selectors are defined in a list because their order is important in CSS.
+PowerCSS records the **vsheet** definition, but it doesn't compile it to CSS yet - that comes later.
+Now that we have two **vsheets** we can use them in a virtual **cascade**.

 ### 4. Add and use a (virtual) cascade
 Now we will define a **cascade** which includes an ordered list of **vsheets**.
-This is very much like traditional CSS development where we link to static
-stylesheet files in an HTML document.
-A **cascade** merges multiple **vsheets**
+This is very much like traditional CSS development where we link to static stylesheet files in an HTML document.
+A **cascade** merges multiple **vsheets** into one.
-into one.
 This is similar to how a browser merges multiple CSS files on load.
-However, with PowerCSS we can have many **cascades** which are automatically
-updated whenever any change affects them.
+However, with PowerCSS we can have many **cascades** which are automatically updated whenever any change affects them.

 Let's add one now: